MineEnriquez/COVID19/ClientApp/README.md

+This project creates a web site to report information about the corona virus pandemic in spanish.
+This program uses an API with publicly available data about current confirmed cases, deaths, and recoveries of the COVID-19 virus AKA Coronavirus compiled by Johns Hopkins University.

+Author: Minerva Enriquez.
+Platform: ASP.Net Core with React.
+March 20, 2020.
+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>